AlexanderGermek/SpaceShooterTheGame/README.md

 # SpaceShooterTheGame
-Space Shooter, keys: UIKit, SpriteKit, UserDefaults
+Space Shooter, keys: UIKit, SpriteKit, UserDefaults, CMMotionManager

 ### Description:
 A game like a space shooter where the player controls the ship using the accelerometer.
 Also I use UserDefaults for save data.